-Lands' End, Inc. (the "Company") is a multi-channel retailer of clothing, accessories, footwear, and home products.
-The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2016, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").
+Lands' End, Inc. ("Lands' End" or the "Company") is a leading digital retailer of casual clothing, swimwear, outerwear, accessories, footwear and home products.
+The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2022, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").

-If a Securities and Exchange Commission ("SEC") registrant manufactures or contracts to manufacture products containing cassiterite (tin), columbite-tantalite (tantalum), gold and wolframite (tungsten) (collectively, "Conflict Minerals" or "3TG"), and the 3TG are necessary to any such product's functionality or production, the Conflict Minerals Rule requires that the registrant annually report to the SEC its efforts to determine whether any 3TG originated in the Democratic Republic of Congo or the adjoining countries of Angola, the Republic of the Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia (collectively, the "Covered Countries"), or are from recycled or scrap sources.
+If a Securities and Exchange Commission ("SEC") registrant manufactures or contracts to manufacture products containing cassiterite (tin), columbite-tantalite (tantalum), gold and/or wolframite (tungsten) (collectively, "Conflict Minerals" or "3TG"), and the 3TG are necessary to any such product's functionality or production, the Conflict Minerals Rule requires that the registrant annually report to the SEC its efforts to determine whether any 3TG originated in the Democratic Republic of Congo or the adjoining countries of Angola, the Republic of the Congo, Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia (collectively, the "Covered Countries"), or are from recycled or scrap sources.

-Actions described in this Report as have been conducted by the Company include actions conducted on the Company's behalf by a third party vendor.
+Actions described in this Report as have been conducted by the Company include actions conducted on the Company's behalf by a third-party vendor.